 The bedrooms small but cozy bedrooms suit families perfectly, especially those who plan to spend their days sightseeing.
 Room rates include an excellent breakfast, the only meal served at the hotel.
 Just as well, then, that you’re in one of the culinary capitals of Mexico!
 For more information on staying at El Diablo y La Sandia, click here to see my detailed review.
 (Click for map.)

-1 Great Place to Eat: Casa Oaxaca
+Where to Eat: Casa Oaxaca

 Often referred to as the The Land of the Seven Moles, foodies delight in Oaxaca.
 Moles aside, don’t miss the caldo de piedra, otherwise known as ‘stone soup’.
 And one of the best places to enjoy this local specialty?
 Casa Oaxaca, with a lovely roof terrace overlooking Santo Domingo.